microsoft/quick-authentication/docs/quick-authentication-reference.md

 - `0`: Log only error events.
 - `1`: Log only error and warning events.
 - `2`: Log error, warning and information events.

+## MSAL Logging with logMsalEvents

+Quick Authentication is built on top of [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser).
+MSAL.js logging to console can also be enabled using `logMsalEvents` query parameter.

+The `logMsalEvents` query parameter supports MSAL [log levels](https://azuread.github.io/microsoft-authentication-library-for-js/ref/enums/_azure_msal_common.loglevel.html):

+- `0`: Error.
+- `1`: Warning.
+- `2`: Info
+- `3`: Verbose.
+- `4`: Trace.

+`autoLogEvents` needs to be set (can be any value) for `logMsalEvents` take effect.

 ## Customizing the sign-in prompt